programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 Max Schmachtenberg, Christian Bizer and Heiko Paulheim, [State of the LOD Cloud 2017](http://linkeddatacatalog.dws.informatik.uni-mannheim.de/state/)
 David Wood, Marsha Zaidman and Luke Ruth, *Linked Data: Structured data on the Web*, Manning, 2014

+## Acknowlegements

+I'd like to thank my two peer reviewers, Matthew Lincoln and Terhi Nurmikko-Fuller, and my editor, Adam Crymble, for generously spending time helping me to improve this course with numerous suggestions, clarification and corrections.